-This is why you should get a backup to store your files, documents, and photos You should give no room to treat anything with levity.
+This is why you should get a backup to store your files, documents, and photos.
+You should give no room to treat anything with levity.
 Store your data in a safe place which may include an external drive, USB, or online backup.
-There are also some other backup providers which have unlimited storage and keep files as long as you want at an affordable price.
+There are also some other backup providers that have unlimited storage and keep files as long as you want at an affordable price.

 7. Store antivirus software

 Even as a normal internet user, there is a need to protect your device from contaminating viruses.
 For instance, if you click the wrong link or download the wrong file, it may affect the performance of your system.
 This may lead to the loss of vital information.
 It becomes more important when you live and work at remote places which are alien and may appear incompatible with the weather condition of your laptop, phones, and other devices.
 In this case, not even a VPN can protect it.